Select the link for the course syllabus:

 Course Structure: Courses are delivered through a course management system that can be accessed from anywhere over the internet.
 Primary instruction is in the format of concise, carefully recorded lecture videos that provide comprehensive coverage of the topics and can be reviewed as necessary.
 Students are provided fillable lecture notes that they complete while working through the videos to assist them in learning the material.
 Homework assignments from a hardcopy textbook are required, and regular assessments are given with prompt and personal feedback provided by the instructor.

 Live Face to Face Help Sessions: Students are able to receive live, face to face help throughout the week from the instructor for anything related to the course via simple and easy-to-use teleconference software.

 Emphasis on Learning: The emphasis of the courses is on learning and not just obtaining a grade or jumping through hoops in a fixed amount of time.
 They are designed to allow students to make mistakes, learn from their mistakes, then go on to demonstrate mastery of the concepts and receive a grade that accurately reflects both their ability and performance.

 Flexibility and Placement: Students can proceed at the pace that allows them to learn the concepts before moving on, and if after starting at a particular level they find themselves either too high or too low, they can easily change to a different level with a simple email—no need to wait in line to see an advisor!
 Need time off from a traditional school calendar for a family vacation or other event?
 No problem!
 The course structure allows breaks to be built into the student schedule to meet your needs.

-Course Dates: We are now accepting enrollment for Fall 2019, but because of the built in flexibility and self-paced nature of these courses, students can actually start anytime!
+Course Dates: I am now accepting enrollment for Fall 2020, but because of the built in flexibility and self-paced nature of these courses, students can actually start anytime!